DavidTPate/pendragon/README.md

 through aging, due to the hardships of having insufficient shelter.

 However, even with all this to suffer, the knight loses no Glory, nor do his traits and passions change.
-The state of a knight’s reputation is independent of such petty issues as money.
+The state of a knight's reputation is independent of such petty issues as money.

 #### Poor
 This grade of maintenance is unfortunate but not disastrous.
 Many vassal knights (most player characters) may suffer this